 The Bellevue School Board has a full agenda ahead, including hiring a new superintendent and mending relationships strained to the breaking point by a highly contentious school year.

-Of the three candidates for District 3’s open position, Joyce Shui has the skills and perspective to help lead the district into calmer waters.
+Of the candidates for District 3’s open position, Joyce Shui has the skills and perspective to help lead the district into calmer waters.